sadneo/meet-people/docs/plan.md

 - Vitest for Zod, route, and API behavior.
 - Testing Library for the minimal React route checks.
-- Playwright for local and deployed browser smoke tests.
+- Playwright for local browser smoke tests.

 Prefer testing the Express application without adding Supertest: export the app, start it on an ephemeral local port, and use built-in `fetch`.